The Developer Console can help with many of your development tasks:

 The Developer Console provides a simple interface for managing SOQL and SOSL queries.

 Edit and Execute SOQL and SOSL Queries: Use the Query Editor to query data from your organization.

-View Query Results: Results are displayed in a Query Results grid that allows you to open, create, update, and delete records.
-In SOSL search results with multiple objects, each object is displayed on a separate tab.
+View Query Results: Results are displayed in a Query Results grid, in which you can open, create, update, and delete records.
+For SOSL search results with multiple objects, each object is displayed on a separate tab.